 Your insurance card, driver’s license, and social security card to ensure your insurance company is appropriately billed.

 A living will, durable power of attorney, or other advanced directive, if you have one.

 A list of all your medications and their strengths, including aspirin, birth control pills, vitamins, herbal supplements, and prescription medications.
 Also, please make sure to let us know if you are allergic to any medications.

 The names and telephone numbers of two people to contact in case of an emergency (contacts can include family members, friends, or neighbors.)

-Any outside x-ray or other imaging studies relevant to your surgery.
+Any x-rays or other imaging studies relevant to your surgery (not performed at SOSMed).

 Any written orders your physician has given you.

 Children may want to bring a book, favorite toy, or blanket.

 Do not eat or drink anything (including water, chewing gum, or mints) before surgery unless otherwise instructed by your physician.
 Eating and drinking can increase the possibility of problems and may cause your surgery to be delayed or canceled.

 Notify your physician if there is any change in your physical condition, such as a cold, fever, or infection that may cause your surgery to be delayed.